openstack/devstack/doc/source/networking.rst

 * a floating ip range of 172.24.4.0/24 with the gateway of 172.24.4.1
 * the demo project configured with fixed ips on a subnet allocated from the 10.0.0.0/22 range
-* a ``br-ex`` interface controlled by neutron for all it's networking (this is not connected to any physical interfaces).
+* a ``br-ex`` interface controlled by neutron for all its networking (this is not connected to any physical interfaces).
-* DNS resolution for guests based on the resolv.conf for you host
+* DNS resolution for guests based on the resolv.conf for your host
 * an ip masq rule that allows created guests to route out

 This creates an environment which is isolated to the single